 Careers

-A Lien Negotiation Specialist acts as the primary reviewer and negotiator of Single Event liens submitted to MASSIVE: Medical and Subrogation Specialists (MASSIVE).
-The Lien Negotiation Specialist will review liens submitted by insurance companies, subrogation firms, and other lien holders to identify unrelated items and to identify lien holder rights.
-The Lien Negotiation Specialist will work in a team with a MASSIVE Attorney, Lien Resolution Managers (LRM), and Intake Administrators (IA).
+A Lien Negotiation Specialist acts as the primary reviewer and negotiator of Mass Tort liens submitted to MASSIVE: Medical and Subrogation Specialists (MASSIVE).
+The Lien Negotiation Specialist (LNS) will review liens submitted by insurance companies, subrogation firms, and other lien holders to identify unrelated items and to identify lien holder rights.
+The Lien Negotiation Specialist (LNS) will work in a team with a MASSIVE Attorney, Lien Resolution Managers (LRMs), and Lien Resolution Administrators (LRAs).

 Duties and responsibilities include, but are not limited to: